 Course Descriptions and Syllabi

 Check out all the courses online here.
 Note that the courses offered are subject to change.
-The following are courses in English in each Faculty:

 Review the University of Luxembourg’s website for more information regarding course offerings in English